 What type of Hepatitis C is Zepatier used to treat?

-Zepatier is given with or without ribavirin for HCV in adults with genotypes 1 (the most common, 70% of HCV patients) or 4 (the least common, ~1% of HCV patients).
+Zepatier is given with or without ribavirin for HCV in patients with genotype 1 (the most common, 70% of HCV patients) or 4 (the least common, ~1% of HCV patients).

 - What are the new drugs for the treatment of hepatitis C?